DavideLigari/cake-classification/README.md

 ## Contact

-If you have any questions or need further information about this project, please feel free to contact Davide Ligari via email at davide.ligari01@gmail.com
+If you have any questions or need further information about this project, please feel free to contact me via email at davide.ligari01@gmail.com

 Thank you for your interest in this image recognition project!